Frameup

-In the United States criminal law, a frame-up (frameup) or set-up is the act of falsely implicating (framing) someone in a crime by providing fabricated evidence or testimony.
-In British usage, to frame, stitch-up, or fit-up, is to maliciously or dishonestly incriminate someone or set them up, in the sense trap or ensnare.
+In United States criminal law, a frame-up (frameup) or set-up is the act of falsely implicating (framing) someone in a crime by providing fabricated evidence or testimony.
+In British usage, to frame, stitch-up, or fit-up is to maliciously or dishonestly incriminate someone or set them up, in the sense trap or ensnare.

 While incriminating those who are innocent might be done out of sheer malice, framing is primarily used as a distraction.
 Generally, the person who is framing someone else is the actual perpetrator of the crime.
 In other cases it is an attempt by law enforcement to get around due process.
 Motives include getting rid of political dissidents or "correcting" what they see as the court's mistake.
 Some lawbreakers will try to claim they were framed as a defense strategy.
-Frameups may use conspiracy theories to hide the true crimes of the accused.

 Technique

 In labor disputes

 Frameups in labor disputes sometimes swing public opinion one way or the other.
 In Massachusetts, during the 1912 Lawrence Textile Strike, Massachusetts State Police officers acting on a tip discovered dynamite and blamed it on the Industrial Workers of the World union.
 National media echoed an anti-union message.
 Later, the police revealed that the dynamite had been wrapped in a magazine addressed to the son of the former mayor.
 The man had received an unexplained payment from the largest of the employers.
 Exposed, the plot swung public sympathy to the IWW.